Turk Shahis: Society and Religion

 (...)
 I arrived in Jibin.(...)
 The natives of the country are Hu (Barbarian) people; the king and the cavalry are Turks (突厥, Tūjué). (...)
 The people of this country greatly revere the Three Jewels.
 There are many monasteries and monks.
 The common people compete in constructing monasteries and supporting the Three Jewels.
 In the big city there is a monastery called Sha-hsi-ssu.
 At present, the curly hair (ushnisha, 螺髻) and the relic bones of the Buddha are to be seen in the monastery.
 The king, the officials, and the common people daily worship these relics.
 Hinayana (小乘) Buddhism is practised in this country.

 — Hui Chao, Memoir of the pilgrimage to the five kingdoms of India, 726 AD.

 The Kingdoms of Central Asia, often Buddhist or with an important Buddhist community, were generally under the formal control of the Tang dynasty, had regular exchanges with China, and expected Tang protection.
 Chinese monks were probably directly in charge of some of the Buddhist sanctuaries of Central Asia, such as the temple of Suiye (near Tokmak in present-day Kirghizistan).
 During this period too, the Chinese Tang Empire extended its influence and promotion of Buddhism to the kingdoms of Central Asia, including Afghanistan, with a corresponding influx of Chinese monks, while there was conversely a migration of Indian monks and artistic styles from India to Central Asia, as "Brahmanical revivalism" was pushing Indian Buddhist monks out of their country.

-According to the Chinese pilgrim Wukong, who arrived in Gandhara in 753 AD, the country of Kapisi had its eastern capital in Gandhara during the winter, and its capital in Kapisi during the summer.
-In Kashmir, which he visited from 756 to 760 AD, he explained that Buddhist temples were dedicated by the Tü-kiu ("Turk") kings.
+According to the Chinese pilgrim Wukong, who arrived in Gandhara in 753 CE, the country of Kapisi had its eastern capital in Gandhara during the winter, and its capital in Kapisi during the summer.
+In Kashmir, which he visited from 756 to 760 CE, he explained that Buddhist temples were dedicated by the Tü-kiu ("Turk") kings.
 Brahmanism too seems to have flourished, but to a lesser extent, under the Turk Shahis, with various works of art also attributed to their period.

 At the end of the 10th century, the Samanid Empire led by the Turk ghulams Alp Tigin established itself in Eastern Afghanistan, later followed by the Ghaznavid dynasty.
 At that time, local Buddhist Turk communities seem to have mingled with the newly arrived Muslim Turks of the Samanid Empire, forming an ethnic continuity among the ruling class of Ghazni.
 The local Buddhist Turks progressively islamized, but there was a continuation in artistic development and Buddhist religious activities, not a break.
 The Buddhist site of Qol-i Tut in Kabul remained in use until the end of the 11th century.